 Well, for some, switching over to a vegan diet can actually cause constipation.
 While most people will fall into the bracket above and see an increase, a certain percentage of new vegans will find that they visit the bathroom less often when they first transition.

 How can that be?
 Surely all that fiber I spoke about in the section above would work in the same way with everyone, wouldn’t it?
 The answer…not necessarily.

 Drastically changing your diet, even for the better, can cause our bodies to react as they take stock of what’s happening and try to adjust.
-Contrary to popular belief, plant foods can actually be quite difficult to digest (see our article on digestive enzymes for more info).
+Contrary to popular belief, plant foods can actually be quite difficult to digest (see our article on vegan digestive enzyme supplements for more info).
 This is especially true if your body isn’t used to it.

 After years of eating meat, dairy, and processed foods with very few plants it’s little wonder our guts can misbehave when we begin loading them up with fruits and veggies.

 A slower transition to a plant-based diet can help lessen the negative effects: constipation, bloating, gas, etc. so try and incorporate vegan meals into your existing diet more gradually.
 Not only will this help your gut adjust, it’ll also lessen the intensity of any cravings for rubbish foods you may have otherwise had.

 Another reason for some folks suffering from constipation is the fact that many new vegans still don’t actually get enough fiber.
 That’s right, NOT ENOUGH fiber!
 (1)

 This may seem bewildering, but if you are going to opt for vegan junk food over a more whole food, plant-based diet, lack of fiber is likely to be a problem.

 While the ethical vegan boxes are being ticked, the healthy side of things can often be found wanting when taking this approach.
 My advice is simple – stick to the fresh produce aisle when shopping.